 Yes.
-But only to announce a divorce will happen.
-In a situation where one of the parties decides there will be a divorce, but the other party does not get the signal, one way to send a strong signal is to move out.
+But only to announce, to presage, a divorce.
+If one of the spouses decides there will be a divorce, but the other party does not get the signal, a strong way to send a message is to move out.

 Is a legal separation like a divorce?

-A legal separation, like a divorce, is a court procedure which produces a court judgment establishing the parties’ rights and obligations.
-The differences between a legal separation and a divorce is that a legal separation judgment does not divorce the couple, that is, they are still married and, unless the parties consent, in legal separation proceedings the court cannot divide the parties’ property.
+A legal separation, like a divorce, is a court procedure that produces a court judgment establishing the parties’ rights and obligations.
+The differences is that a legal separation judgment does not divorce the couple.
+They remain married and, unless the parties consent, in legal separation proceedings the court cannot divide the parties’ property.

 Why do couples have legal separations?

-In some instances for religious reasons, but from my experience the Roman Catholic Church has liberalized its positions on church annulments.
+In some instances for religious reasons.
+But the Roman Catholic Church has liberalized its positions on church annulments.

 What can a judge order in a legal separation judgment?

-No, not in the sense that you are “abandoning” your house and lose interest in your house.
-But with children, if you intend to have custody of your children, and you leave without the children, leaving will prejudice you.
+No. By “abandoning” your house, you do not lose your interest in it.
+But with children, if you intend to have have their primary residential care, leave without the children might prejudice you.